 What we do:

-As the majority of REP youth participants have had little to no previous access to formalized education, educationally-based programs remain the primary focus of REP. REP’s academically-focused after-school program is offered Monday – Thursday from 3:00pm – 7:00pm currently to 250 refugee students grades PK - 12.
-With the assistance and guidance of REP staff and volunteers, students in the after-school program complete homework and school projects, develop math and language skills, read books, and have access to computers and the internet.
+As the majority of REP youth participants have had little to no previous access to formalized education, educationally-based programs remain the primary focus of REP. With the assistance and guidance of REP staff and volunteers, students in the after-school program complete homework and school projects, develop math and language skills, read books, and have access to computers and the internet.

 For adult refugees, learning English is one of the most important steps they must take upon arriving in the U.S. In order to assist in that process, REP provides a multi-leveled ESL program for 100-150 adult students each week.
-This program runs Monday to Thursday, from 10:00 to 11:30 am and from 5:30 to 7:00 pm and includes three levels of English language instruction and a pre-GED program.
+This program includes three levels of English language instruction and a pre-GED program.

-During June and July, our Summer Enrichment Program, which focuses on math and English, is offered for participant youth for eight weeks.
-The objective is to help prepare students for the up-coming school year.
-Programming runs from 11:00am – 3:00pm, Monday – Thursday with field trips and special excursions offered on Fridays.
+Our Summer Enrichment Program, offered during June and July, focuses on math and English and is offered for participant youth for eight weeks.
+The objective is to help prepare students for the upcoming school year.